Exploring Modularity of Agentic Systems for Drug Discovery: Introduction

-To benefit from the developments both in the field of foundational LLM models and the continuous improvement of cheminformatics tools, these agentic systems should ideally be modular, allowing tools and backbone LLMs to be swapped.
-However, the prevailing focus on performance has (so far) overshadowed concerns about modularity, leaving this important aspect underexplored.
+To benefit from the developments both in the field of foundational LLM models and the continuous improvement of cheminformatics tools, these agentic systems should be modular, allowing tools and backbone LLMs to be swapped and prompt improvements to lead to consistent improvement independent of the model.
+However, the prevailing focus on performance has (so far) overshadowed concerns about modularity.

 In this paper, we examine the modularity of LLM-based agentic systems in drug discovery.
-One of our key contributions is to compare seven different LLMs, revealing that the agentic system's performance is highly dependent on the underlying LLM.
-We further compare two common agent types relying, respectively, on tool calling (ToolCallingAgent) and code generation (CodeAgent), also zooming in on the performance on a question-specific level.
+One of our key contributions is to compare seven LLMs, revealing that the agentic system's performance is highly dependent on the underlying LLM.
+We further compare the JSON-based tool calling (ToolCallingAgent) and code generation (CodeAgent) agent type, also zooming in on the performance on a question-specific level.
 Finally, we test whether prompt engineering strategies, such as providing clearer examples or domain-specific instructions, yield improvements across different LLMs and questions.
-On top of this, in support of open-source software, we use the Hugging Face-based SmolAgents framework, demonstrating its application in a drug discovery context for the first time.
+Additionally, we employ the lightweight, Hugging Face-based smolagents framework and demonstrate its application in a drug discovery context for the first time.